andreamussap/Axway_Docs4All_Hackathon/doctheme/_posts/2019-05-16-axway-amplify™-api-management-–-release-7-7-now-available.md

 ## Support for previous releases

 For the latest information on previous releases, please refer to the product page on the Axway Support Site.
 The product menu provides access to all available product pages; each page includes a list of releases with official general End of Support (EOS) dates.

-## Upcoming webinar

-Please join us for an upcoming webinar on the topic - How iPaaS changes API Management to Mesh Apps Together Faster.

-In this webinar learn why API Management and iPaaS solutions work better together.
-Learn how Axway’s hybrid integration platform AMPLIFY provides both API Management and Application Integration capabilities through a single platform to accelerate consumption and delivery of new business services in your organization.